 - International students from across the continent and diaspora should be catered to in terms of late registration and accommodation.
 Their needs and circumstances should never be overlooked.

 - The SRC demands an increase in student representation in the following manner:

 - SRC demands four voting seats at the council, ARC should also hold a voting seat at the council.

-- The SRC demands four additional seats hat the University’s Financial committee, the ARC should also hold a seat in this committee.
+- The SRC demands four additional seat hat the University’s Finance committee, the ARC should also hold a seat in this committee.

 - The SRC demands 15 additional voting sets in the senate five of which would be held by the ARC representation.

 There has been no response yet to the demands by either University, and no deadlines are set by the SRCs.